voussoir/trkpt/README.md

 trkpt has three states of power management.
 The states transition like this:

 1. **FULL POWER**: receives location updates as fast as Android provides them.
+A wakelock is used to prevent doze.

     Stay near homepoint for a few minutes → Sleep